Charcoal Tank Nature Reserve: Fauna

-Other fauna found in the Reserve includes mammals such as Macropus giganteus (eastern grey kangaroo), Wallabia bicolor (swamp wallaby), Tachyglossus aculeatus (short-beaked echidna) and Petaurus breviceps (sugar glider).
-Five amphibians are known to occur in the Reserve and nine species of reptile such as Varanus varius (lace monitor) and Pseudonaja textilis (eastern brown snake).
-Some invertebrates found in the Reserve are Cherax destructor (common freshwater yabby) and at least nine species of butterfly including Delias aganippe (spotted Jezebel) and Vanessa kershawi (Australian painted lady).
-The reserve may also be important to the long-term survival of the locally threatened butterfly Candalides hyacinthinus simplex (western dusky-blue), this species is dependent upon Mallee for its survival and has been located in remnant mallee habitat close to West Wyalong.
+Other fauna found in the reserve includes mammals such as eastern grey kangaroo, swamp wallaby, short-beaked echidna and sugar glider.
+Five amphibians are known to occur in the reserve and nine species of reptile such as lace monitor and eastern brown snake.
+Some invertebrates found in the reserve are common freshwater yabby and at least nine species of butterfly including spotted Jezebel and Australian painted lady.
+The reserve may also be important to the long-term survival of the locally threatened butterfly western dusky-blue, this species is dependent upon Mallee for its survival and has been located in remnant mallee habitat close to West Wyalong.